Gear up and get ready to learn about the growth hacking and tools that can help your business grow faster!

-- Heatmaps that depict where visitors are spending most of their time.
+- Heatmaps depict where visitors are spending most of their time.

 This growth hacking tool then tells you how many times your Click to Tweet has been clicked on, and also how many times the link on your original tweet has been clicked on.

-This tool essentially works by finding out look-a-like personalities of your existing customers, and then identifying which ones could be the next best potential clients.
+This growth hacking tool essentially works by finding out the look-a-like personalities of your existing customers, and then identifying which ones could be the next best potential clients.

 Hootsuite allows you to send private messages to the targeted audience.
 It also integrates with Google Analytics and Facebook Insight, so that you can assess the success rate of your social media campaign.

 Read more: 10 Productivity Tools That Will Help You Achieve More